cloudfoundry/diego-release/examples/aws/README.md

 ## Setup a SQL database for Diego

-These instructions allow you to configure Diego to use a relational database as the backing data store using one of the following methods:
+These instructions configure Diego to use a relational database as the backing data store using one of the following methods:

 * [Setting up an RDS MySQL](#setup-aws-rds-mysql)
 * [Setting up an RDS PostgreSQL](#setup-aws-rds-postgresql)